PTCL: Pakistan Telecommunication Company Limited

+On 31 December 1995, the Pakistan Telecommunication (Reorganization) Act, 1996, was passed, which formally reconstituted the Pakistan Telecommunication Corporation as PTCL.
+The act facilitated the transfer of the telecommunications business, along with its associated assets, rights, liabilities, and obligations, from the corporation to PTCL.
+However, certain exclusions were allocated to the National Telecommunication Corporation (NTC), Frequency Allocation Board (FAB), Pakistan Telecommunication Authority (PTA), and Pakistan Telecommunication Employees Trust (PTET).

+As part of the reorganization process, the Government of Pakistan divested 26 percent of its PTCL shares through an initial public offering (IPO) at a strike price of PKR 30 and was subsequently listed on the Karachi Stock Exchange (KSE) in 1996.

 PTCL launched its mobile and data services subsidiaries in 2001 by the name of Ufone and PakNet respectively.
 None of the brands made it to the top slots in the respective competitions.
 Lately, however, Ufone had increased its market share in the cellular sector.
 The PakNet brand has effectively dissolved over a period of time.
 Recent DSL services launched by PTCL reflects this by the introduction of a new brand name and operation of the service being directly supervised by PTCL.

 As telecommunication monopolies head towards an imminent end, services and infrastructure providers are set to face even bigger challenges.
 The post-monopoly era came with Pakistan’s Liberalization in Telecommunication in January 2003.
 On the Government level, a comprehensive liberalization policy for the telecoms sector is in the offering.

 In 2005, Government of Pakistan decided to sell 26 percent of the company to some private corporation.
 There were three participants in the bidding process for the privatization of PTCL.
 Etisalat, an Abu Dhabi company was able to get the shares with a large margin in the bid.
 In June 2005, Etisalat won the 26% of PTCL shares along with management control of the then telecom monopoly for US$2.6 billion.
 As of 2019, Etisalat has held back $800m amount over a property-transfer dispute with the Pakistani government.

 The government's plan of privatizing the corporation was not welcomed in all circles; countrywide protests and strikes were held by PTCL workers.
-They disrupted phone lines of institutions like Punjab University Lahore along with public sector institutions were also blocked.
-The military had to take over the management of all the exchanges in the country.
-They arrested many workers and put them behind bars.
-The contention between the Government and the employees ended with a 30% increase in the salaries of workers.
+They disrupted phone lines of institutions like Punjab University Lahore along with other public sector institutions.

-Subsidiaries

-PTCL owns two subsidiaries, Ufone and UBank.